daisuke-k/kyoto-u-visitor-info/visitor-info.md

 - [Prepaid SIM for JAPAN by NTT communications](http://www.ntt.com/personal/services/mobile/one/visitor/en.html)
 - [Prepaid SIM for Travel by Softbank](https://www.softbank.jp/en/mobile/special/prepaid-sim-for-travel/en/)
 - [VISITOR SIM by Bmobile](http://www.bmobile.ne.jp/english/)

+### Wi-Fi
+Kyoto City provides [Kyoto Wi-Fi](http://kanko.city.kyoto.lg.jp/wifi/en/) in stations, bus stops, sightseeing spots, etc. Kyoto Wi-Fi requires all users to authenticate them by SNS (Facebook, Twitter, Google) or e-mail.

+[Eduroam](https://www.eduroam.org/) is available in most of Kyoto University campuses, including conference hall, meeting rooms, lecture rooms, and cafeteria.
+No Kyoto Wi-Fi is provided at Kyoto University campuses.
+If you have no eduroam account but need Internet access, faculty and staff members that host your stay can provide you a guest account.
+In this case, please contact your host members at Kyoto University.